cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/backups.md

 ## List your backups

 This will list all the
-managed backups
- of a application grouped by their database type and/or backup schedule.
+managed backups of an application grouped by their database type and/or backup schedule.

 ### Usage